yllemo/Markdown-Knowledge-Base/README.md

 ## Usage
 - Log in with your configured password.
 - Create, edit, and tag Markdown notes.
+- **Load existing .md files**: Click the "📁 Load" button to import .md files from your local storage
 - Use the sidebar or search to find notes.
 - Click the Files/Tags headers or stats to browse all.